AmiirCloud/Redux-Shopping-Cart-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## To Start This App Required UserName And Password To Login
+-UserName  : amir
+-password : 123
+the you can see the dashboard of this app

 ## Available Scripts

 In the project directory, you can run: